 Don’t press the shutter; use a cable release.
 A cable release is a cable that goes to a connection on your camera.
 By pressing the cable release you don’t transfer any movement from your hand to the camera.
-Unfortunately not many entry level compact cameras have this feature, but, there is a solution in point three.
+The same can be done with a wireless remote.

 4. Mirror lock-up

 Avoid increasing your ISO as this causes your image sharpness to degrade.
-Rather shoot on a tripod.
-Shooting on higher ISOs adds noise to the images which is the reason for images lacking in sharpness.
+Instead, shoot on a tripod.
+Shooting on higher ISOs adds noise to the images, which is the reason for images lacking in sharpness.